 Using WordPress tags is simple:

-- On the right-hand sidebar, look for the “Tags” box
+- Then, on the right-hand sidebar, look for the “Tags” box.

 Maximizing WordPress Tags SEO

-When it comes to maximizing SEO, tag relevance is key to higher rankings.
-Let’s say you’ve done some keyword research and found a high number of searches for reliable home kitchen renovators in your area.
-While you could try to capture this market by linking every post to kitchen-related tags — even if pages are largely focused on other aspects of your business — the divide between content and context won’t deliver the SEO bump you want.
+For example, let’s say you’ve done some keyword research and found many searches for reliable home kitchen renovators in your area.
+While you could try to capture this market by linking every post to kitchen-related tags — even if pages are primarily focused on other aspects of your business — the divide between content and context won’t deliver the SEO bump you want.

 Adding WordPress Tags to Your Site

-Building a great WordPress site means leveraging every tool available to maximize visitor engagement and boost SEO.
-Used properly, WordPress tags can help users find more content, more quickly and improve your site’s overall rank for keyword relevance and context-driven content.
+When used properly, WordPress tags can help users find more content quickly.
+Plus, you’ll improve your site’s overall rank for keyword relevance and context-driven content.
 It’s a win-win!